maxpert/marmot/README.md

 ## Production status

-Highly experimental.
+Beta as I've only used it personally for my production site using SQLite storage as cache, while it's traffic heavy I won't take it as testiment of this being production ready.
 You can view my personal [status board here](https://sibte.notion.site/Marmot-Plan-056983fad27a49d4a16fb91031e6ab98).